RetroAchievements/docs/docs/guidelines/users/code-of-conduct.md

 ## How Moderation Works

-If you feel moderation is needed, ping the @mod role on our Discord server, or direct your issues to [RAdmin](http://retroachievements.org/createmessage.php?t=RAdmin), a shared mod-mail account.
+If you feel moderation is needed, ping the @Moderator role on our Discord server, or send an on-site DM to [RAdmin](https://retroachievements.org/messages/create?to=RAdmin), a shared mod-mail account.
+If you prefer anonymity, reaching out to an active moderator privately is also an option.

-The moderation goal is to assure users adhere to the User's Code of Conduct.
+The moderation team's goal is to ensure all users adhere to the [User's Code of Conduct](/guidelines/users/code-of-conduct).
+While this Code of Conduct is comprehensive, our moderators reserve the right to take action against violations that threaten a safe, healthy, and inclusive community.

-What a moderator should do after seeing a breach to the Code of Conduct:
+We prioritize resolving issues diplomatically by first asking users to step back and reminding them of our community rules.
+However, if these warnings are ignored, we will take enforcement action against both your Discord and RetroAchievements accounts.

-1. Formal and diplomatic warning (no sarcasm, no threatening tone).
+- If the violation is minor, moderators may opt to mute the user, restricting all their social capabilities on both the Discord server and the site.
+This does not affect anything related to earning achievements.
+Likewise, the user will be able to contact team accounts during this mute duration.

-2. If the warning is ignored, the offender will be kicked from our Discord server.
+   - Note that if a Developer or Junior Developer breaks the Code of Conduct and receives a mute, the mute also doubles as a developer suspension at the discretion of Developer Compliance or the Code Reviewer team.
+Moderators will inform the teams when this happens.

-3. If the offender continues to ignore the moderation, they'll be banned from our Discord server.
-If the offender has the "Developer" role on the website, their privileges will be removed.
+- Severe violations will result in a ban on your account, removing you from the Discord server and making your RetroAchievements profile inaccessible.

-**Note**: on the website there's no "kick".
-If the offender ignores the warning, the next step is a ban.
+Note: Violations that result in mutes are shared between the Discord server and RetroAchievements site.
+Likewise, a ban on our site will automatically result in a ban on Discord.
+A ban from the Discord may lead to a RetroAchievements site ban or other restrictive action taken, depending on the severity.

-If you've been banned and somehow want to appeal to have your access back, send an email to <ramodmail@gmail.com> or a Direct Message to [RAdmin](http://retroachievements.org/createmessage.php?t=RAdmin).
+If you've been banned and want to appeal to have your account restored, send an email to <ramodmail@gmail.com> or a Direct Message to [RAdmin](https://retroachievements.org/messages/create?to=RAdmin).

 ### What to do if you think moderation is wrong